kcherr1/Fall2020_CSC403_Project/Documentation/readme.md

   Process: To implement the start menu, I started with adding a new form called FrmMenuScreen.
 <img width="610" alt="image" src="https://user-images.githubusercontent.com/80478785/198042244-2c00f35b-d557-4138-8933-37ec70ec4496.png">

 The form was designed by tweaking the attributes in the properties menu.
 The size was changed, background image was added, title text, and two buttons.
-Each button calls a method upon click.
+Each button calls a method upon click that creates a new form and displays it.
 The start game button is linked to the LoadGame function, and the help button is linked to the LoadHelpMenu function shown below.
+In the program.cs file I changed the project to display the start menu first upon running.

 <pre><code>
  public partial class FrmMenuScreen : Form